dmhurley/course-site/README.md

 	Four roles are possible, `ROLE_USER`, `ROLE_ADMIN`, `ROLE_SUPER_ADMIN`, and `ROLE_SETUP`.
 With each role inheriting the permissions of the previous.

  1. `ROLE_USER`: can log in and that's it.
-All newly registed accounts start at this role.
+All newly registered accounts start at this role.
  2. `ROLE_ADMIN`: can edit all aspects of the site ***except*** for other users.
  3. `ROLE_SUPER_ADMIN`: can promote, demote, or delete users.
  4. `ROLE_SETUP`: Used for debugging.
 Can't be seen or deleted on the User admin screen.
 Can [switch roles](http://symfony.com/doc/current/book/security.html#impersonating-a-user).